 3.1.
-All programmes are offered under Choice Based Credit System with a total credit from 180 to 182 for UG Programme.
+All programmes are offered under Choice Based Credit System with a total number of 140 to 142 credits for three years.
+Additionally, 40 to 42 credits can also be earned on successful completion of fourth year.

 3.2.
 Credit